Ayaki22/generate_testbench/README.md

 </center>

 # About
 This repository is what I used to generate testbench when I was learning Verilog.
-It has two purposes, generating testbench for combination circuit or sequential circuit.You only need to use command to quickly generate it.
+It has two purposes, generating testbench for combination circuit or sequential circuit.
+You only need to use command to quickly generate it.

 # Getting Started
 ### Installation